 Until next time, I wish you plenty of beef & blessings!

 Each of these awards and scholarships were presented at our Annual OCW Awards Luncheon where BEEF is always on the menu!
-I would like to express my sincere appreciation to the Oklahoma National Stockyards for sponsoring this year’s luncheon.
-Kelli Payne is not only a great supporter of OCW but a member!
+I would like to express my sincere appreciation to the Oklahoma Farm Bureau for sponsoring this year’s luncheon.
+We are incredibly thankful to all of our sponsors for helping us host such a great convention!